2003 TO DATE

 Simon has presented seminars for the New Zealand Law Society and Lexis Nexis.
 He is an author for Thomson Reuters in relation to civil procedure .
 He has been a member of the Law Reform

 Committee of the New Zealand Law Society and the faculty of the NZLS Litigation Skills programme.
 He has served as a member of the Courts Committee of the Auckland District Law Society and is a member of the New Zealand Law Society Consultative Committee for Continuing Legal Education.
-He is Deputy Chair of Youth Law Aotearoa, a community law centre, which assists children and young people.
+He is Chair of Youth Law Aotearoa, a community law centre, which assists children and young people.

 He completed his Masters of Laws with First Class Honours specialising in International Law and was awarded the Fowlds Memorial Prize for most distinguished masters student for 2013.
-He is continuing his academic work as a PhD candidate at the University of Auckland.

 1998 - 2003